St Thomas' SEND (Special Educational Needs and Disabilities) Information Report

 - The first point of contact would be your child’s class teacher who may then consult with the SENCO

-- We hold Parent/Carer review meetings 3 times per year
+- We hold Parent/Carer review meetings 2 times per year alongside progress meetings and drop ins.

 - Annual reports are given to parents/carers at the end of the year.